captnBill/maquette_k8s/README.md

 all apps should be available to access upon forwarding ports django app should be available through ingress with `django.local`

+### open local access for ingress

+`echo "192.168.58.2 django.local" | sudo tee -a /etc/hosts`

+replace the ip address here with whatever you get from `minikube ip`

 ## components

 ### namespace